-We purchase our merchandise from a wide variety of vendors, with a limited number of vendors supplying the majority of our eyeglass lenses and contact lenses.
+We purchase our frame merchandise from a wide variety of vendors, with a limited number of vendors supplying the majority of our eyeglass lenses and contact lenses.
 We are a large customer for all of our suppliers and we strive to form meaningful, long-lasting and mutually beneficial relationships with our vendors.
-We have long-term contracts with certain of our suppliers, including Essilor and CooperVision.
+We have long-term contracts with some key suppliers, including Essilor and CooperVision.
 Under our agreement with Essilor, Essilor has the sole and exclusive right to supply certain lenses for eyeglasses to us.
-The current term of our agreement with Essilor runs through May 2023.
-Thereafter, the agreement will automatically renew on a month-to-month basis unless either party gives 30 days' prior written notice of termination, and we also have the ability to unilaterally extend the agreement an additional calendar quarter after the proposed termination date.
+The current term of our agreement with Essilor runs through May 2026.
 We are collaborative in our vendor negotiations so as to develop a partnership with our vendors and, in time, a sense of loyalty to National Vision.
 Each of our top 10 vendors has been with us for approximately 10 years, and several of these vendors have been with us since our inception in 1990.
-We focus on sourcing low-cost products, including discounted well-known frame brands, secondary frame brands, direct import frames and private label contact lenses.
-By investing in our sourcing operations, we have increased our direct importation of eyeglass frames, which has enabled us to offer high quality frames at low prices while also generating strong gross margins.
+We focus on sourcing low-cost products, including well-known frame brands, secondary frame brands, direct import and private label frames and private label contact lenses.
+Our well-developed capability of direct-to-factory sourcing and importing of frames allows us to offer high quality, low priced frames while generating strong gross margins.